wexample/wex/README.md

 ## Description

-This is a mini-framework written in shell.
-This framework allows for the faster construction of shell scripts with a more organized structure.
+This is a mini-framework written in bash.
+This framework allows for the faster construction of bash scripts with a more organized structure.
 It provides useful tools for script management, such as reading command line arguments, generating automated documentation for scripts, and handling errors.

 The usage is as follows: